metabrainz/musicbrainz-docker/TROUBLESHOOTING.md

 Configure your system to keep the file permissions defined in the Git repository and to preserve the permissions of the files copied through Docker.

-If it isn’t possible, for example with Unraid operating system, run additional `chmod` commands in the Dockerfile; See issue #263.
+If it isn’t possible, for example with the Unraid operating system, run additional `chmod` commands in the Dockerfile; See issue #263.